Sarthak-Neogi-Dev/wave/README.md

 # Wave
-This is a fun project where you can control your mouse using your hand.
+This is a fun project where you can control your mouse pointer hands-free.

+Latest Version : v0.1.1

 ## Features
-For now features are limited and you cannot click but work is being done on adding these features.
+- Move by pinching your hands.
+- Clicking using pinch gesture.

-## Upcoming Features
+## Guide
+- Moving : To move pinch using your thumb and index finger.
-- Clicking : You will be able to click by pinching you fingers.
+- Clicking : To click pinch using your thumb and middle finger.

-- Improved Tracking : Tracking is somewhat slow and jittery now, but it will be fixed.
+## WARNING!!! : Early Development
+This project is still in early development.
+Movement is still jittery.